What is a Gully Drain?

 P Trap Drainage Gullies also known as Lowback P Traps

 This type is named for the P shaped bend in the centre, the purpose of this being to trap the water that flows into the gully.
-The water comes in through a gully hopper (which we’ll discuss later) before entering the central chamber and then connecting to the main drainage system.
+The water comes in through a gully hopper (which we’ll discuss later) before entering the central chamber and then connecting to the main 4 inch drainage pipe system.
 The water trapped in the bend then forms a barrier, which stops gases (and therefore bad smells) from getting out into the air.

 Bottle Trap Drainage Gullies

 In principle, bottle trap drainage gullies are very similar to the P trap kind and have many of the same properties.
 However, one key difference is the fact that they’re roddable, which comes in handy when you’re sorting out a blockage.
 Because the main chamber of the bottle gully contains a trap that is removable, it’s much easier to maintain the gully as a homeowner, as you don’t have to call a specialist out to your property.
 You can simply remove the trap yourself, wash it out and replace it.
 Bottle gullies come as either a fixed unit, or with an adjustable top in square or round.
 The adjustable top makes it easy for you to adjust the grid to the ground height.
 They also come as either plain ended, or back inlet.
-Plain ended ullies have one outlet to connect to the sewage system.
-Back inlet gullies have an inlet on the back to attack to another drainage run.
+Plain ended gullies have one outlet to connect to the sewage system.
+Back inlet gullies have an inlet on the back to attach to another drainage run.

 Road Drainage Gullies